virtual-bock/thinkpad-yoga-scripts/README.md

-This repo is forked from https://github.com/ffejery/thinkpad-l380-yoga-scripts with edits for the x380.
-Differences are:

-- we don't need to disable the keyboard and buttons depress
-- there seems to be no hotkey for tablet mode, so we need a workaround
+# Yoga scripts for the Thinkpad X380 on linux

+This contains systemd scripts to allow use of tablet mode, pen, auto rotation, and auto brightness on a Thinkpad X380 Yoga.

+## Status

 Status: Working!

 - [x] rotatation
 - [x] brightness adjustment
 - [x] turn off touchscreen when using pen
 - [x] tablet mode turns off touchpad, click buttons, and trackpoint (and turns on screen keyboard)

+This repo is forked from https://github.com/ffejery/thinkpad-l380-yoga-scripts with edits for the x380.
+Differences are:

+- we don't need to disable the keyboard and buttons depress
+- there seems to be no hotkey for tablet mode, so we need a workaround

 For more tweaks for Xubuntu on a Thinkpad x380 yoga see [this gist](https://gist.github.com/wassname/4aec086afe518dfbceaf00577442c432)

-# Dependencies
+## Dependencies

 - xrandr
 - xinput
 - systemd